nrstott/q/README.md

 The pipe consists of an `input` queue, an `output` queue, and an internal scheduling queue.
-The user provides an iterable for the true input source, and the pipe promises not to counsume more than `maxInFlight` values from that source more than the values than values have been placed in the `output` bin.
+The user provides an iterable for the true input source.
+Once `maxInFlight` values have been drawn from the true input, the pipe ensures that additional values will only be requested after the same quantity of values are consumed from the true output.

 This is an implementation for a scheduling buffer, eliding very few details of the actual implementation.